eveliinah/library-app/README.md

 <img src="authors.jpg" width="500">

-List books, see the authors.
-Recommendations based on your favourite genre.
+In this app you can list your favourite books, view the authors and get recommendations based on your favourite genre.